Jak and Daxter: The Lost Frontier: Plot

 They receive a message stating that the Aeropans have laid siege to Far Drop.
 Jak and Daxter are sent to defeat the Aeropan Shock Troops at Far Drop, but the Behemoth appears to destroy it.
 Jak and Daxter successfully cause the Aeropans to retreat by destroying their weapons.
 Phoenix wants revenge on Skyheed for the attack.
 Then another message is transmitted anonymously, telling them to use the old Barracks warp gate.
-Jak, Daxter, and Keira get through the warp gate and Jak's Gunstaff weapons are disabled.
-Jak has to destroy the Weapons Control System to get them to work again, then head up to the palace to defeat Skyheed.
-But when Jak encounters Duke Skyheed, Skyheed begins absorbing massive amounts of Dark Eco which transform him into a giant Dark Eco monster.
-Jak tries to defeat him but Skyheed escapes on an Airship and retreats to the Behemoth with the intention of using the Eco Core to make sure Aeropans are the dominant species.
+The group get through the warp gate while Daxter becomes Dark Daxter once again to hold off the Aeropan soldiers before catching up with the others.
+Upon arriving in Aeropa, Jak has to destroy the Weapons Control System to get his weapons working again, then head up to the palace to defeat Skyheed.
+But when Jak encounters the duke, Skyheed begins absorbing massive amounts of Dark Eco which transform him into a giant Dark Eco monster.
+Skyheed's chancellor Ruskin shows up and reveals he helped the heroes feeling what Skyheed had done to his own people was wrong; Skyheed responds by shooting Ruskin with an energy blast, causing him to fall to his death.
+Jak tries to defeat him but Skyheed escapes on an Airship and retreats to the Behemoth with the intention of using the Eco Core to ensure both Aeropa's survival and dominance of the world.

-Jak then has to stop the Behemoth from absorbing the power from the core.
-The Phantom Blade disables the shields surrounding the Behemoth, while Jak destroys the weapon systems and Eco Crystals.
-Phoenix then flies the Phantom Blade between the Eco Core and Behemoth to prevent them from using the Eco, sacrificing himself in the process.
-Cutting off the Eco flow leaves the Behemoth vulnerable to attacks.
+During the confrontation at the Eco Core, the Phantom Blade disables the shields surrounding the Behemoth, while Jak destroys the weapon systems and Eco Crystals.
+Phoenix then flies the Phantom Blade between the Eco Core and Behemoth to prevent them from draining the Core, sacrificing himself in the process; cutting off the Eco flow leaves the Behemoth vulnerable to attacks.
 A forlorn Keira then installs a Light Eco Beam in the Hellcat to finish the Behemoth off, destroying Skyheed and the Aeropans.

-When Duke Skyheed and the Behemoth are finally destroyed, the balance of Eco is restored.
+With Aeropa finally defeated, the balance of Eco is restored.
 Keira then activates the Eco Core which channels energy which travels to Eco Vents around the world, ending the Eco shortage and reduces the storm and quake activity in all directions.
 In the process, Keira finds she is now able to channel Eco, with Tym (the Castaway) informing her that she may be turning into a Sage.
 She also sees that one vent flows out beyond the Brink and she, Jak and Daxter decide to investigate.